manuelmusngi/volatility-modeling-commodities-and-index/README.md

 The application focuses on capturing the nonlinear dynamics, volatility clustering, asymmetry, and long-memory behavior commonly observed in financial return series.
 It applies these models to markets such as WTI crude oil, Henry Hub natural gas, and the S&P 500 Index, enabling both cross-asset comparison and practical risk analysis.

+#### Core Functionality
+📈 Conditional Volatility Forecasting
+The system generates rolling, out-of-sample volatility forecasts using GARCH-family models such as EGARCH and FIGARCH.
+These models are specifically chosen for their ability to capture asymmetric responses to shocks and persistent volatility dynamics that standard GARCH models may fail to represent.

+📊 Model Performance Evaluation
+Forecast accuracy is evaluated using Mean Squared Error (MSE) and Mean Absolute Error (MAE), consistent with the loss-function-based assessment framework employed in the original research.
+This allows objective comparison of model performance across different assets and time periods.

+🔍 Cross-Asset Volatility Comparison
+By applying identical model specifications to both energy commodities and an equity index, the project facilitates comparative analysis of volatility structures, persistence, and sensitivity to market shocks—mirroring the multi-market perspective of the source paper.

+🛡️ Risk Management and Hedging Applications
+Forecasted conditional volatilities can be used to derive optimal hedge ratios, supporting informed decision-making for traders, portfolio managers, policymakers, and risk analysts.
+This reflects the paper’s emphasis on minimizing loss and managing risk in volatile energy markets.

 #### Project architecture